Akram-BSMRSTU/Automation_Testing_Banking-System/README.md

 ### 🔹 Transaction History Entry

-- Validates history list for new transactions like deposit or transfer.
+- Validates the history list for new transactions like deposit or transfer.
 - XPaths used to verify dynamic list entries with partial text matching.

 ## ⚙️ Page Object Model (POM)